RV Campsite Fit: 7 Tips to Find the Perfect Spot for Your RV

 Proximity to Attractions

-- If you plan to explore daily, choose campgrounds with easy road access and minimal gate restrictions.
+If you expect to explore daily, choose campgrounds with easy road access and minimal gate hours or restrictions so you’re not losing time every morning just trying to get out.

 Pro Tip: If you’ll be visiting local attractions multiple days in a row, map your daily route in Google Maps to estimate fuel usage and driving time before booking.